Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

 At the time of this writing, Fission offers the following JSActors:

-- `JSProcessActor`, to communicate between the a child process and its parent;
+- `JSProcessActor`, to communicate between a child process and its parent;
 - `JSWindowActor`, to communicate between a frame and its parent.

 JSProcessActor